fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

-This clearly indicates both ports exhibit discontinuities due to impedance and geometry mismatches, as the lumped port impedance differs from waveguide's characteristic impedance.
+This clearly indicates both ports exhibit discontinuities due to impedance and geometry mismatches, as the lumped port impedance differs from the waveguide's characteristic impedance.

-In transmission line characterization, one should address such mismatches by improving the simulation setup via better port transitions, or through post-processing techniques like de-embedding or time-gating.
+In transmission line characterization, one should address such mismatches by improving the simulation setup via better port transitions.
 However, in this simulation, the mismatches are intentionally introduced to demonstrate openEMS's ability to accurately model real-world effects.

 .. seealso::
-   The features introduced in this manual is only the tip of the iceberg, it's possible to cover all of its aspects here.
+   The features introduced in this manual are only the tip of the iceberg, it's not possible to cover all of its aspects here.
 See the full manual [12]_ for usage.
+Here we mention three important use cases.

+   **Calibration and de-embedding.** If a port mismatch is unavoidable, post-processing techniques commonly used in Vector Network Analyzers can be applied to openEMS simulations as well, such as the SOLT calibration algorithm, or the newer IEEE P370 de-embedding algorithm.
+   This involves making additional measurements (simulations) with known loads or structures at the port, so that the port or the test fixture's influence can be solved and removed.
+See [15]_ [16]_.

+   **Time-gating.** An alternative possibility is working in the time domain using the equivalent TDR responses.
+If we transform the measured S-parameters into a TDR plot, a time window can be applied that focuses on the response of only the DUT without the early and late reflections by the ports.
+This window can then be transformed back to the frequency domain to "clean" our S-parameters.
+This is not a rigorous solution in comparison to applying proper calibration algorithms, but is a quick-and-dirty solution.
+See [17]_.

+   **Passivity and causality.** For time-domain simulations using S-parameters, the measured data must satisfy two criteria.
+The DUT itself must not amplify the input signal, violating energy conservation (passivity).
+The DUT must also not generate an output signal before an input signal arrives, violating the arrow of time (causality).
+Unfortunately, apparent perpetual motion machines and time machines are often created when S-parameters from measurements or simulations contain artifacts and noise, resulting in unphysical time-domain responses.
+This necessitates data quality checks and post-processing if violations are found.
+See [18]_ [19]_ [20]_.

 Transient Analysis via ``SignalIntegrity``
 """"""""""""""""""""""""""""""""""""""""""""